 To put it simply, hitscan is the method that many games use to simulate projectile weapons, mostly guns.
 And how does it work?
 It’s quite simple, actually:

-- The shot registers with the first object that the line comes in contact with
+- The shot registers the first object that the line comes in contact with.

 Is Hitscan a Good Way to Simulate Firearms?